Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

                                 },
 ```

 *Figure 3.* A code snippet from the ARM template showing activity that runs the R script.
-The name of the script is stored in the variable – ‘rscript-name’. ‘/data/nyc_taxi_joined_csv/’ and ‘/output/model/’ are the arguments to the rscript   The script is run using batch mode provided by R. Note that we use command ‘Revo64’ instead of ‘R’ as we are referring to the R server provided by Microsoft.
+The name of the script is stored in the variable – ‘rscript-name’. ‘/data/nyc_taxi_joined_csv/’ and ‘/output/model/’ are the arguments to the R script.
+The script is run using batch mode provided by R. Note that we use command ‘Revo64’ instead of ‘R’ as we are referring to the R server provided by Microsoft.

 *	Data Factory: Currently the data factory is scheduled to run once a month; one can change that as per the requirements.
 We are currently having static dataset, but it can be changed to something where new data made accessible to the pipeline.
 ADF has support for reading partitions defined by time periods.
 ADF can also utilize data from different sources (including blob storage, databases, etc.).
 One can add more activities (such as ETL in Apache Spark) to the pipeline or even create more pipelines.
 Documentation on [ADF](